Alain Yomby

 Alain Poher Yomby Taku (born September 23, 1982) is a Cameroonian former professional footballer who played as a defender for Miramar Misiones in the Uruguayan Segunda División.
 Yomby was born in Bafoussam, a town located in western Cameroon.

 Personal life

 He is married to Ekaterina Germanovich, a former Russian diplomat, with whom he has two children.
 His wife Ekaterina, quit her job as an economic advisor at the Russian embassy in Montevideo in protest at Russia's invasion of Ukraine in February 2022.
-She rose to fame in Uruguay in 2023 when she won the third season of Bake Off Uruguay, a reality television broadcast on Canal 4.